-Le Corbusier is one of the most important actors of the 20th century and the history of architecture.
+Le Corbusier is one of the most important actors of the 20th century and modern architecture history.
 The world-famous modernist architect Le Corbusier listed 5 principles on which he would base his building designs throughout his life in his manifesto, Towards a New Architecture.
 These modern architectural principles were later used in many buildings and influenced countless architects until today.
-Accordingly, Le Corbusier’s 5 points of architecture are as follows:
+Accordingly, Le Corbusier’s 5 points of architecture are:

 - Ribbon window

 - Free facade